2022 Lyn Asselta 2-Day Workshop

 Registration Form: WORD

-Paypal available.
-If you pay via Paypal, please scan this form to email@example.com or send it to the above address.
+To pay via Paypal, please email your completed registration form to : firstname.lastname@example.org or send it to the above address.

 Lyn Asselta has considered the landscape her muse since she was a child.
 Growing up on the coast of Maine, where weather often changed by the minute, the effects of atmosphere on land and water were an everyday, mesmerizing occurrence.
 Her memories are rich in details of the natural world and she draws from her love of nature when creating her paintings.
 Her chosen medium of pastel allows her to extend her tactile sense of communicating with the world into the painting process at her easel.